camunda/camunda-bpm-examples/process-engine-plugin/command-interceptor-blocking/README.md

 # Blocking Command Interceptor Plugin

 Sometimes you want the process engine to reject all (or some) API calls.
-The reason for this could be that you want to process engine to go into a "maintenance" mode so that you can do housekeeping or things like that.
+The reason for this could be that you want the process engine to go into a "maintenance" mode so that you can do housekeeping or things like that.

 Each API call to the process engine is a `Command`.
 Commands are executed inside the so called `CommandContex`.
 In order to create the `CommandContext`, a chain of `CommandInterceptor`s is used.